alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 ## Version Control

-The whole materials (texbook, presentations and so on) evolves over the time the users should have ability to track changes.
+When the whole materials (texbook, presentations and so on) evolve over the time the users should have ability to track changes.
 The simplest way is to put all sources under version control system like [Git](https://git-scm.org).